 Once you are seated, close your eyes, take a few deep breaths, and just relax.

-STEP 5: Allow your Thoughts to Float By
+Step 5: Allow your Thoughts to Float Away (Don’t Fixate)

 Spend some time after meditating, still seated, to reflect on the thoughts, emotions, and images you’ve gone through during your meditation.
 Try also to put your thoughts to the present without prejudice or judgment.